posl/kusama-ESEM-Replication/README.md

 - chances: Maximum number of patch attempts per bug.
 - skip_val: If set, validation during patch generation is skipped.
 - folder: Directory where the generated patches will be saved.
 - weight: Quantization weight type for the model, such as float16.
-For RQ2, please modify this option to experiment with different quantization settings.
+For RQ2, please change this option to experiment with different quantization settings.

 ### Patch Validation